 Let’s face it, when we travel, we travel for ourselves.
 A lot of us, (including us), are guilty of this habit.
 We travel to relax, to celebrate a special occasion, to find ourselves, to visit family…the list goes on.
 But how many times do we travel to make a difference in someone else’s life?
-For the first time in our travels, we did something to give back to the community and it will remain as the most rewarding travel experience we will cherish forever.
+For the first time during a trip, we did something to give back to the community and it will remain as the most rewarding travel experience we will cherish forever.
 After this fulfilling experience, we are eager to continue to travel more in order to help communities, such as a Caribbean cruise to make a social impact.
 Traveling with a purpose is the “sweetest adventure” we could have ever asked for.

-We chose to stay at Tongabezi (click here to read more about this experience) in Zambia to celebrate our two year wedding anniversary because of their five star service AND community work.
+We chose to stay at Tongabezi in Zambia to celebrate our two year wedding anniversary because of their five-star service AND community work.
 It is not every day where you see one of the best resorts in the world give back to the community.
 Tongabezi has a trust school next to their resort called the Tujatane School.
 Guests of Tongabezi are able to visit the Tujatane School and see the children in their classrooms.

 Christina receives monthly inspirational necklaces from Mariamor Designs (click here to read more about Mariamor Designs jewelry) and decided that the necklaces would be a perfect gift for the young girls at Tujatane School.
 So we started another campaign where we partnered with Mariamor Designs to collect necklaces that can inspire the girls to be strong, bright women and fulfill their dreams.

 So many of our friends and family were generous to help in many ways.
 Some donated school supplies, some donated money and some purchased necklaces.
 We were so grateful for everyone’s contributions and so excited to be able to bring smiles to all the children.